zeropointnine/tts-audiobook-tool/README.md

 Setting up the app to use Chatterbox TTS is less involved.

-Initialize a Python v3.12 virtual environment named "venv-chatterbox".
+Initialize a Python virtual environment named "venv-chatterbox" (Using Python 3.13 should work).
 For example:

     C:\path\to\v3.12\python.exe -m venv venv-chatterbox